shashankpritam/shashankpritam.github.io/content/blog/simplicity/index.md

 ---
-title: Simplicity, Efficiency, and the Art of Learning
+title: "Simplicity, Efficiency, and the Art of Learning"
-date: 2023-07-26
+date: "2023-07-26"
-draft: false
+draft: no
+output: pdf_document
 ---

 ## Introduction